The Bizarros

+Music

 Nicholis embraced the DIY concept of marketing music decades before it was trendy.
 He started his own label, Clone Records, to release the band's music not long after the band was formed.
 The label become an early home for several other Akron acts.
-The label's first LP release was 1977's From Akron, a split album with The Rubber City Rebels which Nicholis sent to Village Voice Critic Robert Christgau.
+The label's first LP release was 1977's From Akron, a split album with The Rubber City Rebels which Nicholis sent to Village Voice critic Robert Christgau.
 Christgau, who reviewed the album favorably, shortly afterwards visited to the region and was instrumental, although not alone, in the Akron/Kent music scene becoming noticed on an international level.

+History

+Origins (1970s)

 The band were signed to the Mercury subsidiary Blank Records.
 New Musical Express wrote at this point that the band was starting to tone down its "hard and vicious" style, and was developing a "brooding edge that compares well with the Stranglers".
 In 1979, the band released its self-titled debut album on Mercury.
 A restructuring of the Mercury label, which included Blank being dissolved, left the band without a label.
 The self titled album was well received though, and was given an even stronger review by Christgau than their first album.
 The band released additional singles on Clone Records.
 But the Mercury disappointment, along with the untimely death of drummer Garberson, resulted in Nicholis deciding to step away from the music world and concentrate on a more stable career; by this time Nicholis was married with children.
 The Parkins Brothers and Walker continued on for a short time, adding a few friends to their lineup, but in under a year the band ended its original run.

+1990s-2010s

 Walker, Nicholis and the Parkins Brothers all remained friends, frequently socializing with each other, but as the Bizarros they only briefly reunited in 1996, followed by another, public reunion in 2002.
 In 2003, the band revived the name Clone Records to release the Bizarros' first new studio album in 24 years, Can't Fight Your Way Up Town From Here.
 They added drummer Martyn Flunoy, who had been playing with Jerry Parkins.
 Flunoy is still with the band and is Bizarros longest tenured drummer, spending longer with the band than all the other drummers combined.

 They stayed out of the studio, although playing live shows frequently, until 2018.
-In a homage to their first album they released From Akron II along with the another Akron band, The Bad Dudes.
+In a homage to their first album they released From Akron II along with another Akron band, The Bad Dudes.
 The band again revived the name Clone Records for the release.
 A member of the Bad Dudes, Kal Mullens, was also one of the friends who stepped in during Nicholis' departure.

 Terry Walker, the Bizarros' second guitarist, keyboard player, and co-songwriter, died of cancer on June 26, 2018.
 The band has continued to perform as a quartet, although Walker continues to be featured in their marketing.